BG-S10267146/FED2024Asg2_P04_Team6/README.md

 - Each listings have the name of their listing, their condition, the price, the category, the views, the description and listed by who
 - Each listing has 3 buttons to buy, make an offer and finally view more details
 - When you make an offer, the offer would be sent to the inbox of the seller(lister)
-- When you buy, you are brought to a page where you can spin 5 times and after spinning, the points will be saved and you can spend them to buy one reward, after buying, you will be brought back to the listing page
+- When you buy, you are brought to a page where you can spin 5 times and after spinning, the points will be saved and you can spend them to buy one reward, after buying, you will be brought back to the listing page.
+Listing would be deleted when bought.
 - When you click view details, it stores your views in the listing page of each listing, and since if the listing is clicked, it means the buyer is interested, allowing them to start a private chat with the seller, the chat room is private, messages are saved to ensure to fraud is commited and buyers and sellers have a log to check

 Inbox Page (inbox.html)